Some trusts can be modified or terminated, others can’t – it depends on the terms of the trust and whether the trust is “revocable.”

 An Attorney Can Help

-You may not need an attorney to modify or revoke your living trust, but if you have questions -- or if you want to modify or terminate an irrevocable trust -- see an estate planning lawyer for help.
+You may not need an attorney to modify or revoke your living trust, but if you have questions -- or if you want to modify or terminate an irrevocable trust -- see a trust lawyer for help.

 Questions for Your Attorney